d-baublys/portfolio_site/README.md

 # Portfolio Site

-A single-page site for showcasing my current web development portfolio, with a focus on a memorable and interactive front-end.
+A single-page site for presenting my web development portfolio projects, with a focus on a memorable and interactive front-end.
+It is an evolution of the original version (https://github.com/d-baublys/portfolio-site-original-layout), now using a carousel layout adapted from my Next.js e-commerce site project (https://github.com/d-baublys/ecommerce-site) for scalability.

 Live Demo: https://db-portfolio.co.uk